happycomputing/IntelliBot/replit.md

 ### Backend Architecture

-**Problem**: Need to orchestrate web crawling, content indexing, and question-answering with real-time updates.
+**Problem**: Need to orchestrate web crawling, content indexing, and hybrid question-answering with real-time updates.

-**Solution**: Flask web framework with Socket.IO for bidirectional communication, modular tool architecture for crawling and indexing.
+**Solution**: Flask web framework with Socket.IO for bidirectional communication, modular tool architecture for crawling and indexing, and OpenAI integration for conversational AI.

 **Core Components**: